-504 – The school nurse is an integral multidisciplinary team member in assisting schools to close the gap of early identification of child find for students who may need additional accommodations or specialized instruction.
-School nurses after developing an individualized health plan or action plan for student health services are recommended to notify the special education director and 504 coordinator upon the development of the IHP or emergency plan, annually thereafter, or whenever a substantial change in student health occurs requiring the IHP to be amended.
+504 - The school nurse is an integral multidisciplinary team member in assisting schools to close the gap of early identification of child find for students who may need additional accommodations or specialized instruction.
+School nurses are encouraged to notify the special education director and 504 coordinator upon the development of the Individual Student Health Plan (IHP), annually thereafter, or whenever a substantial change in student health occurs requiring the IHP to be amended.
 The Americans with Disabilities Act Amendments Act, effective January 1, 2009, impacted school nursing.
-The Iowa Department of Education sent out a letter reminding schools of this correlation in 2015.
+In 2015, the Iowa Department of Education sent out a Memorandum: Intersection of 504 and IHPs letter reminding schools of this correlation.

-Bloodborne Pathogens School Program Requirements – Schools are required to provide staff Bloodborne Pathogen training and school nurses often request information regarding the Hepatitis B vaccination series requirements.
+Bloodborne Pathogens Employee Requirements - Schools are required to provide Bloodborne Pathogen training and school nurses often request information regarding the Hepatitis B vaccination series requirements.
 The de minimus classification for not offering the pre-exposure Hepatitis B vaccination series to school personnel does not apply to healthcare personnel expected to render first aid in the course of their work.
+The following resources are available:

 - Bloodborne Pathogens: OSHA-Occupational Exposure School Information